Roles and tiers

 | Superintendent | Field operations role, where enabled | PM-style access plus admin timecard list/detail visibility |

-| Admin | Company operators | Full organization administration, workers, settings, reports, timecard management, PTO review, worker punch-in, and billing-sensitive operations |
+| Owner | Organization leaders | Full organization administration, settings, permissions, roles, Admin responsibility, worker lifecycle, recent-action recovery, reports, and billing-sensitive operations |

 | Dev | Site Secure operations | Internal support access, cross-organization diagnostics, dev admin portal, view switching, and test controls |